chappers/chappers.github.io/_posts/2021-06-11-kernel-methods-and-attention.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 In the previous post, we looked at SpaCy's default classification model.
 But what is it actually?
 The short version is it uses the "Hierarachical Attention Networks" (Yang, Zichao et al, ACL 2016).

 In this post, we won't directly talk about this model, but instead talk informally about attention and their relationship to kernel methods.
 This post is based on slides here, but I'll try to give my own (informal) flavour "Attention: the Analogue of Kernels in Deep Learning".